For speed lovers everywhere, the three letters GTI are a mark of quality.

 RS stands for Renn Sport (German for racing sport) and is the name of the division of the company that manufactures the models in a totally different factory to make them sportier.

-If you’re buying a BMW, the M will be something that you’re bound to come across.
+If you’re buying a used BMW, the M will be something that you’re bound to come across.

 But bear in mind that BMWs with the M Sport name are not M cars: M Sport is the top trim level for most models in the brand’s line-up and while they look sporty, they won’t have the out-and-out performance of an M car.

-Mercedes-Benz uses the AMG letters to denote their performance cars, so if you’re looking at a Merc with these letters on it, it’s going to be quick – and more expensive than a regular car with the three-pointed star.
+Mercedes-Benz uses the AMG letters to denote their performance cars, so if you’re looking at a used Mercedes with these letters on it, it’s going to be quick – and more expensive than a regular car with the three-pointed star.